lposti/fJmodels/README.md

 The code can currently compute both 1-component and 2-component models, for which all the parameters are specified in the parameter file.
 An example is given as the file `param.txt`.

+All the DFs are of the following general form:
+![alt text][DF]

+[DF]: doc/imgs/DF.png "Distribution Function"

 One component is mandatory (and also all its parameters are), the second is optional.
 - `itermax [optional]` defines the number of iterations computed.
 It is defaulted to 5.
 - `model / 2:model [mandatory / optional]` 1- and 2-component model type: currently it can be `Hernquist`, `Isochrone`, `NFW`